-All people registered as residents in Sweden are entitled to the services listed in the Burial Act.
-It is also possible to receive these services free of charge from a different burial authority.
+All people registered in the population register in Sweden are entitled to the services listed in the Burial Act.
+It is also possible to receive these services free of charge from a different burial authority, if the burial or scattering of ashes will take place within a different administrative district to the one in which the deceased was registered in the population register.
 See the section titled Graves in other locations.

-For people who were registered as residents within a burial authority's administrative district at the time of death, the burial authority must provide the following at no cost to the estate of the deceased:
+For people who were registered in the population register within a burial authority's administrative district at the time of death, the burial authority must provide the following at no cost to the estate of the deceased:

-- a grave or equivalent in a public cemetery for 25 years, - burial, including opening a grave, backfilling (filling in) and putting an opened grave in order, - transportation from when the burial authority has taken over responsibility for the body until burial or the scattering of ashes has taken place, with the exception of transport for burial or scattering ashes outside the burial authority's administrative district, unless the transport is because of an agreement on the provision of special graves, - cremation, - premises for storage and viewing of the body, and - ceremony hall without religious symbols.
+- a grave or equivalent in a public cemetery for 25 years, - burial, including opening a grave, backfilling (filling in) and putting an opened grave in order, - transportation from when the burial authority has taken over responsibility for the body until burial or the scattering of ashes has taken place, with the exception of transport for burial or scattering ashes outside the burial authority's administrative district, unless the transport is because of an agreement on the provision of special graves, - cremation, - premises for storage and viewing of the body, and - premises for a funeral ceremony without religious symbols.

 In addition, the burial fee finances all the various measures that are directly connected to management of the public cemeteries, such as related administration, the establishment of new cemeteries, maintenance of public areas in cemeteries and care and preservation of graves that are of particular historical value.
-The work of the burial representative is also financed via the burial fee; see the section titled Supervision.
+The work of funeral representatives is also financed via the burial fee; see the section titled Supervision.